PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/order-messages/order-messages.md

   - **Export to SQL Manager** - the link with server icon.
 It redirects to **Prestashop SQL Manager**.

 - **Bulk actions dropdown** - it is disabled by default, once there is a Order message element selected, Bulk actions become enabled.
 The only action is **Delete** action, by clicking **Delete selected** dropdown.
 After clicking **Delete**, the pop-up with confirmation text will appear named _Delete selection Are you sure you want to delete the selected item(s)?_ and two buttons - one ghost button to **Cancel** the action and red CTA button to **Delete** the desired entry.
 Delete confirmation _Successful deletion._ appears right after clicking the **Delete**, and pop-up closes right after clicking the **Close** button.

+## Arranging action in Order messages section

+There are **ID**, **Name**, **Message** arragement column titles on the top row of the table.
+Once those column titles are clicked, the table column will arrange the information using the A-Z and 1-9 scheme, then Z-A and 9-1 method will be shown on second click.
+This functionality is not affecting Actions column title click.